bizflycloud/terraform-provider-bizflycloud/website/docs/index.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "Provider: BizFly Cloud"
+page_title: "Provider: Bizfly Cloud"
 sidebar_current: "docs-bizflycloud-index"
 description: |-
-  The BizFly Cloud provider is used to interact with the resources supported by BizFly Cloud.
+  The Bizfly Cloud provider is used to interact with the resources supported by Bizfly Cloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

- BizFly Cloud Provider
+ Bizfly Cloud Provider

-The BizFly Cloud provider is used to interact with the resources supported by BizFly Cloud.
+The Bizfly Cloud provider is used to interact with the resources supported by Bizfly Cloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.